bttmly/perturb/README.md

 2.  subject (a system, moving object, or process) to an influence tending to alter its normal or regular state or path.

-    _"This module perturbs our tests to check their strength."_
+    _"This module perturbs our source code to check unit test strength."_

 ## Installation